Table of Contents

 Is Whiplash The Same As A Concussion?

-Whiplash and concussion are not the same thing, although a sudden, violent impact causes both.
+Whiplash and concussion are not the same thing, although a sudden, violent impact could cause both.
 A whiplash injury is a neck injury affecting soft tissues, such as muscles and ligaments.
 A concussion, on the other hand, is an injury to the brain.
 Although both injuries can result from the same accident, they affect different body parts.

 Why Can I Feel Pain Days Or Weeks After An Accident?